Table of Contents

 LinkedIn has a special section for recently posted videos, and it immediately follows the about section of your page.
 It’s no surprise that videos are the most reshared form of content on LinkedIn, meaning you can expect good engagement.
 LinkedIn content marketing strategies like these will help you go a long way when trying to master content marketing on LinkedIn.

 3. Planning your content strategy

-It’s essential to plan your content in advance so that your content marketing analytics can provide you with solid insights.
-Here are some LinkedIn content tips to help you plan content for LinkedIn:
+It’s essential to plan your content so that your content marketing analytics can provide you with solid insights.
+Here are some LinkedIn content strategy tips to help you plan content for LinkedIn.

-- Start by finding time to research and share the correct type of articles on personal pages.
-For business pages, collate the most noteworthy blogs and infographics from your existing content and post it regularly.
+- Start by finding time to research and share the correct articles on personal pages.
+Collate the most noteworthy blogs and infographics from your existing content and post it regularly for business pages.

 - This can’t be stressed enough — use a content calendar.
 This will help you optimize your strategy and ensure consistency.